tony-ronnqvist/Bachelor-thesis/README.md

 # Bachelor-thesis
-Bachelor's thesis done at KTH by Simon Westberg and Tony Rönnqvist
+Bachelor's thesis at KTH by Tony Rönnqvist and Simon Westberg